Revitalisation of ancestral cultural weaving arts

 The Strategy and Action Plan includes measures to protect primate species within Gunung Nyiut.
 We will carry out participatory resource-use planning to help define Village Development Plans in three pilot villages in the reserve landscape.
 These activities will help involve local communities in collaborative management options to protect local populations of gibbons and other endangered primate species.

 Paloh Beach endangered sea turtle conservation

 Society has long exploited the Green, Hawksbill, and Olive Ridley sea turtle populations coming to nest in the sandy beaches of Tanjung Belimbing National Park through uncontrolled hunting and poaching of their eggs.
 The inability to find good nesting grounds, free of disturbance, further threatens future sea turtle populations.
-PRCF protects these sea turtles and their nesting habitat, and empowers the local community to engage in conservation by providing education and awareness, carrying out monitoring, assessing the conservation status of nesting sea turtle populations, and by providing training to stakeholder villages in conservation measures.
+PRCF helps to protect breeding sea turtles and their nesting habitat in liaison with local communities if Sebubus village, and empowers villagers to engage in conservation by providing education and awareness, carrying out monitoring, assessing the conservation status of nesting sea turtle populations, and by providing training to stakeholder villages in conservation measures.

 Conservation education and awareness

 PRCF Indonesia engages local villagers in conservation education and awareness through workshops, field camps for students, public awareness campaigns, and by establishing Sea Turtle Conservation Groups.
 Through these activities, we educate the community about their impact on sea turtle survival rates and the importance of maintaining and increasing sea turtle populations.
 We also engage local people in conservation planning and ongoing sea turtle conservation activities.